 Order the South Carolina Music Issue & Sampler today.
 The issue comes packaged with a CD compilation and digital download card.

 Sign up for our newsletter to stay up-to-date on all things OA.

-Harmony Holiday is a writer, a dancer, an archivist, and the author of Go Find Your Father/A Famous Blues, Negro League Baseball, and Hollywood Forever.
-She lives in New York and Los Angeles.
+Harmony Holiday is a writer, a dancer, an archivist, and the author of Go Find Your Father/A Famous Blues, Negro League Baseball, Hollywood Forever, and the forthcoming poetry collection A Jazz Funeral for Uncle Tom.
+She lives in Los Angeles.

 An interview with Les McCann from the Kentucky Music Issue.